MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-15-MobileFirst-Applications-and-backend-service-integration-using-Open-API.md

 * Customize the code generation specific to your project, it's Java package structure, choice of service implementation.
 The plugin configurations descrbied above are for specifying higher level inputs such as input and output locations.
 Some specific configurations to 'how' the code should be generated is to be specified in a separate codegen configuration json file.
 This is the file whose location and name is specified in the plugin configuration property named ___configurationFile___ (see above).
 Here is what the contents of this file should be :-

-    ```
+    ```json
   {
-     "modelPackage"    : <name of the Java package for the service data model classes>,
+     "modelPackage"    : "<name of the Java package for the service data model classes>",
-     "apiPackage" 	 : <name of the Java package for the service API interfaces and classes> ,
+     "apiPackage"      : "<name of the Java package for the service API interfaces and classes>" ,
      "additionalProperties" : {
-         "serviceFactoryClassname" : <fully qualified name of the service factory class that will
+         "serviceFactoryClassname" : "<fully qualified name of the service factory class that will
                                       implement the generated service factory interface.
                                       You should not provide this property if you do not intend to
                                       implement the service factory and would instead 'inject' the
                                       service implementation by other means such as Spring
-                                      dependency injection>
+                                      dependency injection>",
-         "autowiredSpringService"  : <set to "true" if you want to autowire a spring bean for the
+         "autowiredSpringService"  : "<set to "true" if you want to autowire a spring bean for the
                                       service implementation.
 You should not provide this property
                                       if you are going to use spring dependency injection to provide
-                                      the service implementation>
+                                      the service implementation>"
        }
   }
     ```